 Be sure to continue leading a healthy lifestyle, eating right, drinking plenty of water, exercising, and getting plenty of rest.
 As long as you’ve been following all aftercare instructions from your surgeon, it’s rare to experience complications after a breast reduction.

 Furthermore, the most common problems after breast reduction surgery would likely have occurred already in your recovery.
 So, if you’re six weeks post-op, all you have to look forward to are even better results.

 What is the most painful day after breast reduction surgery?

 Breast reduction surgery is one of the least painful plastic surgeries patients can undergo.
 Breast tissue, fat, and skin are being cut into with this procedure, but these areas of the body don’t tend to have the worst pain when they are manipulated (pain usually results from muscle incisions or manipulation).

-How long does it take for breasts to drop after reduction?
+How long does it take for breasts to drop after breast reduction surgeries?

-When people say breasts “drop” after breast reduction surgery, what they’re really saying is that the breasts will eventually settle into place after the incisions have healed, all of the swelling has dissipated, and scar tissue has formed.
+When people say breasts “drop” after breast reduction surgery, what they’re really saying is that the breasts will eventually settle into place after the incisions have healed, all of the swelling has dissipated, and scar tissue has formed over excess tissue.

 For your breasts to fully settle after this procedure, you must wait at least six months.
-For some patients, the entire recovery period (the time during which breasts fully drop and settle into place) may take up to nine months.
+For some patients, the entire recovery period (the time during which breasts fully drop and settle into place) excess breast tissue may take up to nine months.

 Can I lay on my side 3 weeks after breast reduction?